My Farm Kitchen

-I answer to the name Freezer Queen, because what's not eaten is delegated to the freezer in dated and identified Ziploc bags, glass jars (I don't throw these away either) or cottage cheese or cool whip containers (or these).
+Today I feel comfortable talking about my disorder.
+I don't hide the fact that I love to see how far I can stretch a dollar, loaf of bread, turkey carcass, ham bone.
+I answer to Freezer Queen, because what's not eaten is delegated to the freezer in dated and identified Ziploc bags, glass jars (I don't throw these away either) or cottage cheese or cool whip containers.

-Raising 4 kids (at one point they were all teenagers at the same time) on a shoestring food budget was a challenge but today they're strapping, beautiful healthy adults.
+Raising 4 kids (at one point they were all teenagers at the same time) on this shoestring food budget was a fun challenge.
+Today these poor kids that had to live on leftovers turned gourmet "something" are strapping, beautiful healthy adults.

 3 cups warm water-not hot- it will kill the yeast